-The Plastic Problem
+Plastic Straw Pollution Problem

 Plastic straws have slowly been acknowledged as a problem and many establishments such as Dig Inn, Starbucks, and Soho House are working to become plastic straw free as soon as possible.
 Instead of using plastic, they would adopt the use of paper straws, aluminum straws and bamboo straws.
 They would be right to do so.
-In recent news, it was disclosed that every piece of plastic that has been used, sheds into tiny chemicals which go into our body and our food.
-Plastic straws are not biodegradable, meaning they are not capable of being decomposed by bacteria or other living organisms, to become a harmless substance.
-This proves to be deadly and toxic to us as human beings.
+It has been observed that plastic straws have forms of noxious effects on humans and animals.